heig-PRO-b04/java-backend/wiki/Meetings.md

 - On **Wednesdays at 09:00 AM**.
 - On **Fridays at 10:00 AM**.

-**If you can't be there on time, please let your team lead or your assistant team lead know about it.**
+If you can't be there on time, please let the team know about it :-)

 ## Goals and non-goals

 These regular team alignments have very specific goals, and there are a few important non-goals and traps to avoid.
+At the end of the meeting :

 - Everyone should be able to (vaguely) explain what his/her teammates will be working on until the next group alignment.

-- Anyone with a technical or organizational blocker must have been able to share it with his/her teammates, and must have been able to plan a one-to-one chat with whoever can help them solve their issue.
+- Anyone with a technical or organizational blocker will have been able to share it with his/her teammates, and will have been able to plan a one-to-one chat with whoever can help them solve their issue.

 - **Non-goal** : Team alignments must not replace technical discussions.
 They